Jacques Breyer: Works

 Breyer was a prolific author.
 Religious historian Jean-François Mayer described Breyer's work as having a "very particular and rather hermetic style".
 Occultism scholar Serge Caillet described his "most important" work as being 1972's Terre-Omega, described as a "metaphysical thesis based on lines".
 Dante Alchimiste focuses on the relationship between alchemy and the work the Divine Comedy.
 Breyer's book Arcanes Solaires: Ou les secrets du Temple Solaire espouses the "solar Christ" concept that was key to the OSTS; Mayer described it as a "rather difficult work".
-Arcanes Solaires contains several charts and alchemical formations, many of which are based upon ancient thought about triangles, including the Star of David, which Breyer argues is unrelated to Jews but was actually sourced from an unrelated "revealed religion".
+Arcanes Solaires contains several charts and alchemical formations, many of which are based upon ancient thought about triangles, including the Star of David, which Breyer claims is unrelated to Jews but was actually sourced from an unrelated "revealed religion".
 Breyer interprets the triangle as resting along the line of historical time, where sages can move in and out of reality and where the "Solar Depository" can be carried in and out of time if said sages "coordinate their actions with rare dates of high energy".

 The book also discusses the Age of Pisces astrological concept, which it also ties to the triangle, with seven-colored rainbow rays representing the different ages on the bottom side of the triangle.
 The work says the Age of Pisces began with the birth of Jesus and connects it to the Book of Revelation in a chart.
 The last phase of this age had begun in 1848, and was split in two, with the first half of the last age concluding in 2002.
 The book ends with a study of the eponymous "secret of the solar temple".
 He splits the history of mankind into six ages, which were each dominated by one religion; this age was said to be dominated by Christianity, which would be the final religion, and the end of this age would be the end, with humanity moving on to the new, celestial Earth once it concluded.

 Breyer says that leading up to the end of this age, that "After Struggles on all Planes, Union achieved between Sulfur and Mercury.
 (Grand Monarchy.
 Temple.
 Apotheosis.
 Truth.)
 'Fire!'"
 It also says the world had reached the end of time; one chart calculates the "End of Incarnation" as "1999.8".
 Other dates he gave were 2147, 2156, or 2666, though said others were possible, as they were based on simple calculations.
 The precise date was viewed as less important than the preparation for the end.
 In another chart, he says that based on the year Jesus had been born (four years before the start of the first millennium) that the "Grand Monarchy" of the world "ought to Leave this world around 1995–96."